TheAwiteb/forgejo-guardian/README.md

 -   `only_new_users`: If set to `true`, the guardian will only check the new users, and not the existing ones (default: `false`)
 -   `interval`: Interval to check for new users in seconds (default: `300`)
 -   `limit`: Limit of users to fetch in each interval (default: `100`)
+-   `ban_action`: The action to take when a user is banned, can be one of the following:
+    -   `purge` (default): Forcibly delete user and any repositories, organizations, and packages owned by the user.
+All comments and issues posted by this user will also be deleted. (unduoable, the user will be permanently deleted)
+    -  `suspend`: Block the user from interacting with the service through their account and prohibit signing in.
+The admins can later decide to reactivate the user, from the dashboard.

 > [!TIP]
 > Make sure to set `interval` and `limit` to a reasonable values based on your